-Option A (Thesis): A minimum of 30 semester hours of approved graduate coursework is required for the master's degree with a minimum of 19 hours in DES that must include EEES 6400, 6600 6930-004 1 hr.), 6930-009 (1 hr. per semester) and the remaining hours of formal EEES courses (or pending approval of the student's thesis committee, non-EEES courses) taken at the 5000 level or above (excluding EEES 6960 or 6990) all but EEES 6930) that must be taken for a letter grade (A-F).
-Additional credit hours will include EEES 6960 (Thesis Research), a maximum of 6 hours of which may be taken for a letter grade, and may also include other EEES or non-EEES courses that need not be taken for a letter grade.
-The student must also prepare a thesis consisting of a written report on original independent research conducted by the student under the supervision of his or her thesis adviser (or co-advisers).
+Option A (Thesis): A minimum of 30 credit hours of approved graduate coursework is required for the master's degree in biology (average 42 hours).
+This includes 24 hours of formal courses (excluding EEES 6960 Thesis Research and 6990 Independent Study) with a minimum of 19 hours in DES that must include a data management course (EEES-6980-017), 6400 Biostatistics, 6600 Foundation of Ecology, 6250 Graduate Launch (1 hr.), 6930-009 Departmental Seminar (1 hr. per semester) and the remaining courses selected with approval of the student's thesis committee taken at the 5000 level or above; all but EEES 6930 (seminars) must be taken for a letter grade (A-F).
+Additional credit hours will include EEES 6960 Thesis Research and/or EEES 6990 Independent Study, a maximum of 6 hours of which may be taken for a letter grade, and may also include other DES or non-DES courses that need not be taken for a letter grade.
+The student must also prepare a thesis consisting of a written report on original independent research conducted by the student under the supervision of his or her thesis adviser (or co-advisers) and defend this thesis before his or her advisory committee.